Clamp Load Calculator

 Common Issues & Fixes

-Most clamp load errors come from friction uncertainty, mixed units, or using a torque table for the wrong bolt grade.
+Most clamp load errors come from friction uncertainty, the wrong K value, or expecting features the tool doesn’t have.
 A few checks prevent these costly mistakes.
 Record the lubricant, surface finish, and tool method used on site.

 When a joint is critical, run a trial on a sample assembly.
 Use tension indicating washers, direct-tension meters, or ultrasonic bolt elongation to compare measured preload to your estimate.